-Kabbage and OnDeck are among the most popular and well known online lenders.
+Kabbage and OnDeck are among the most well-known and popular online lenders.
 Both have excellent reputations and were among the first disruptors in the alternative lending space.
-Following the 2008 crisis where banks could no longer lend small businesses a hand, these lenders helped to fill the financial void.
+Following the 2008 crisis where banks could no longer lend small businesses a hand, online lenders helped fill the void in the financial market.

 The automated application process online lenders have in place plays a huge role in their continued success.
-This allows clients to fill out an online form in 10 minutes and see whether or not they qualify in less than 10 minutes.
+It allows clients to fill out an online form and see whether or not they qualify in less than 10 minutes.
 The eligibility criteria are also far lower in comparison to banks.

 However, there are still many differences between companies in the online lending space.
-There can be a large degree of variance in terms of rates, penalties, customer service, and minimum qualifications.
+There can be great variety in terms of rates, penalties, customer service, and minimum qualifications.
 Let’s take a look at some of the differences and similarities between Kabbage and OnDeck below, one of the best lines of credit loan providers today.

 Short in time?
 Quick Comparison